AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 </div>

 ## EStaRS Testing
 The Enclosed Stacked Rapid Sand (EstaRS) Filter is an adaptation of AguaClara's Stacked Rapid Sand (StaRS) Filter.
-These filters make the process of sand filtration much more effective in terms of filtration time and money.
+These filters make the process of sand filtration much more effective in terms of filtration time and cost.
 Sand filters use a large area, and as flow rate through the filter increases, so does the necessary area of the filter.
 By stacking smaller layers of sand in between inlets and outlets, AguaClara was able the decrease the overall area of a sand filter and the residence time of the filter.
 The EStaRS Filter can be used by itself as a stand alone filter or at the end of a treatment train.
 In Figure 12, below, the process of forward filtration is shown.

 <div class="alert alert-block alert-danger">
 Change money to cost
+-addressed
 </div>

 ![EStaRSFilter](https://github.com/AguaClara/1-LPS/blob/master/Images/EStaRSFilter.png?raw=true)